rahul-biswakarma/pronto/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## System Components

+### Rate Limiting

+This application implements rate limiting using Upstash Redis:

+- Regular routes are limited to 10 requests per 10 seconds per IP and route
+- API routes are limited to 5 requests per 10 seconds per IP and route

+### Logging System

+The application uses Pino for structured logging:

+- Different log levels based on environment (debug in development, info in production)
+- Request ID tracking for traceability
+- Contextual logging with user IDs and operation details
+- Configurable log level via environment variables

 ## Deployment

-When deploying to Vercel, add the following environment variables:
+When deploying to Vercel, add all environment variables from `.env.example`.

-- `DEEPSEEK_API_KEY`: Your DeepSeek API key
-- `DEEPSEEK_API_URL`: DeepSeek API URL (default: https://api.deepseek.com/v1)

-The application will automatically use DeepSeek for AI summarization in production.
+The application will automatically use DeepSeek for AI in production and set appropriate log levels.

 ## How It Works